Volinga Suite - User Manual

 When a plugin is selected to be installed, a dialog window will pop up to select the installation path.
 For each of the plugins, the installation path will be different:

-Unreal Engine: You will have to select Unreal Engine installation folder, which is usually under the path: “C:\Program Files\Epic Games\UE_5.X\Engine”:
+Unreal Engine: Select the Unreal Engine installation folder, which by default is in: “C:\Program Files\Epic Games\UE_5.X\Engine”:

 Disguise:

-You will have to select RenderStream projects folder, usually located under:
+Select the RenderStream projects folder, usually located under:

 ”C:\Users\{current-user}\Documents\RenderStream Projects”